danguzzo/CircularEEE_SDModel/README.md

 The model was developed using Vensim® DSS for Windows Version 8.0.7 Double Precision x64.

-The data and models structure utilised are detailed below:
+** Data and model structure **

+The figure below details the structure for data acquisition and model use.

 ![Data and models structure](https://github.com/danguzzo/cirularEEE_SDmodel/blob/master/images/circularEEE_v.1structure.jpg)

 The model is composed of two complementary portions: *circularEE_v.1retrospective* and *circularEEE_v.1prospective*.

-The retrospective model makes use of a dataset containing country and EEE specific time series.
+The **retrospective model** makes use of a dataset containing country and EEE specific time series.

-Following, the output of the retrospective model is used to calibrate the prospective model.
+Following, the output of the **retrospective model** is used to calibrate the **prospective model**.

 Finally, different scenarios of Circular Economy strategies implementation can be verified.

-Both models are available in the /models/ folder on the original version developd (.mdl) and on a Vensim Model Reader compatible format (.vpmx).
+Both models are available in the /models/ folder in the original version developed (.mdl) and in a Vensim Model Reader compatible format (.vpmx).
-A colour scheme have developed to identify the data and models structures in models' variables:
+A colour scheme identifies specific input and output variables to facilitate undertanding and use:
 - ![#c0ffff](https://placehold.it/15/c0ffff/000000?text=+) blue: dataset input
 - ![#ff80c0](https://placehold.it/15/ff80c0/000000?text=+) pink: retrospective model output
 - ![#c0ffc0](https://placehold.it/15/c0ffc0/000000?text=+) green: prospective submodel output
 - ![#c080c0](https://placehold.it/15/c080c0/000000?text=+) purple: input variables to test CE mechanisms

 Reports for both models using the [SDM-Doc](https://www.systemdynamics.org/SDM-doc) documentation tool are available on the /models/docreports/ folder.
-In this document one can access an overview of model information, all the model views -- which constitute the structure of key submodels --, and a detailed description of each variable used in the model.
+In this document one can access an overview of model information, all the model views – which constitute the structure of key submodels –, and a detailed description of each variable used in the model.
 Unit warnings are detailed using the '†' character.

 The model has been extensively tested using data for the Flat Panel Television (UNU 408) in the Netherlands (NL).
 The dataset assembled is available in the /datasets/ folder in the data_NL408.xlsx file.

 **Data gathering**

 First, one may choose a specific country and EEE.

 He/she may obtain the values for the variables mentioned on the 'Data preparation' table for the specified range.
 Sources are mentioned for the specific case of Flat Panel Television in the Netherlands.
 For other countries and EEE types, further research may be needed.